Grip App Alternative: B2B Networking vs Social Event Connection

 This guide looks honestly at what Grip does, where it excels, and what the alternatives look like for different event types.

-What Grip Offers
+What Grip offers

 Grip's flagship capability is AI-powered event matchmaking for B2B environments.
 The platform helps conference organisers, trade show operators, and exhibition halls create structured networking programmes.